-Going home is a trip down memory lane> To the cold cuts and the Spanish cured meats of my childhood, to the simple meals that are so common of Spanish cuisine.
-Every time I go home with a friend and I try to explain our culture, cold cuts and Spanish cured meats are an essential part of the talk, and of the visit.
+Going home is a trip down memory lane.
+To the cold cuts and the Spanish meats of my childhood, to the simple meals that are so common of Spanish cuisine.
+Every time I go home with a friend and I try to explain our culture, cured Spanish meats are an essential part of the talk, and of the visit.
 They also make a meal in themselves.
 Just slice some fresh bread, toast it, rub some tomato and add some extra virgin olive oil and you have the most delicious meal that doesn’t even need cooking.
 That used to be Friday night dinner for our family, every week.

-There is not a week that can go by in Spain without copious amounts of cured meats.
-In the sandwich, as a snack, as a whole meal.
+There is not a week that goes by in Spain without copious amounts of cured meats being eaten.
+In a sandwich, as a snack, as a whole meal.
 We eat cured meats in various shaped and forms, sometimes by themselves.

-How to serve and Spanish cured meats and cold cuts
+How to serve and Spanish meats, cured meats and cold cuts

-The best way to serve all of Spain’s cured meats and cold cuts is on a wooden board, just out of the packets they were bought in, sliced or, for the thinner ones, whole with a sharp knife for people to cut their piece the way they like it, thinly sliced or thick.
+The best way to eat all of Spain’s meats and cold cuts is slice on a wooden board, just out of the packets they were bought in, or, for the long thin sausages, whole with a sharp knife for people to cut their piece the way they like them, thin or thick.

-The only exception is maybe chorizo, which can also be eaten “raw” or cooked with onion and even white wine, and morcilla which is almost always fried.
-For an extra special and local way to cook and serve them, use a terracotta bowl for frying just like my grandma used to do.
+The only exception is maybe chorizo, which can be eaten “raw” or cooked with onion and even white wine, and morcilla which is almost always seared for extra flavor.
+For an extra special and local way to cook and serve chorizo, use a terracotta bowl for frying just like my grandma used to do.